uwetom/media-production-worksheets/wk18-VR-Interactions/index.md

 ## 1. Teleportation

-Many users Can feel motion sickness when in VR, as a creator, it is your responsibility to minimise this as much as you can in your project and consider the VR experience of your Users.

 Teleportation is turned on by default on our XR rig, It allows users to move around the scene more comfortably then using continuous movement provided by the left thumb stick.

+It also allow you to have more control over where the user can go in your scene.

 ### Area